badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 ```
 1. It creates a TCP socket that listens to port 4000 (default value).
 2. The VSCode client connects to the server TCP port
-3. Client and server exchanges their capabilities
+3. Client and server exchange their capabilities

 ## Main loop

 Once the VSCode client and the Pharo server are connected, the main loop of the protocol begins.
-Here, I will detail how information are handle by the server part.
+Here, I will detail how information is handle by the server part.
 For information about the client, you should have a look at the VSCode documentation.

 ### Receiving request

-The server is always in listening mode, waiting for request from the client.
+The server is always in listening mode, waiting for a request from the client.
 When it receives data, it first `#extractRequestFrom` the socket.

-The extraction consists in waiting data from the client.
+The extraction consists of waiting data from the client.
-A request consists of a header, and a content.
+A request consists of a header and content.

 The header is first extracted by Pharo.